(Mildred L.) Batchelder Award terms and criteria

 - The Award, in the form of a citation, shall be made annually, unless no book of that particular year is deemed worthy of the honor.

-- "American publisher" means a publisher with offices in the United States that publishes books under U.S. publishing conventions for a United States market.
+- "American publisher" means a publisher with editorial offices in the United States that publishes books under U.S. publishing conventions for a United States market.

 - "Children's book" means a United States trade publication for which children, up to and including age 14, are a potential audience.
 Books for this entire age range are to be considered.